 Phone: (401) 462-2366

 P.O.
 Box 8212, Cranston 02920

 P.O.
 Box 8274,

 Phone: (401) 462-3702

-How to Send Money to an Inmate In Rhode Island
+How to Send Money to an Inmate in Rhode Island Prison and Jail

 Inmate Accounts Office